karpanai/karpanai-web/data/blog/2006/06/08/its-a-constellation-out-there.md

 >
 > “Oh! ”
 >
-> “Yeah, one of the reasons he is not as popular as Rajinikanth is that he doesn’t have a fixed name for himself.
+> “Yeah, one of the reasons he is not as popular as Rajinikanth is that he doesn't have a fixed name for himself.
 How will people know if the Universal Hero is acting in this movie or if it is the Padmashree. ”
 >
 > “Quite true.
 This is so interesting.
-Let’s munch on a paratha while you tell me more.”
+Let's munch on a paratha while you tell me more.”

 ---